IBM-Blockchain-Archive/marbles/tutorial_part1.md

 1. **500 - ECONNREFUSED** - Check the peers in your options.network.peers.
 They likely do not exist / are wrong
 1. **400 - Must supply username for chaincode** - Check if you see a "Register - failure: userx 401" message.  if so delete and remake the network
 1. **401 - Register - failure** - Check the logs of the CA / peer.
 If they mention something about an expired certificate delete and remake the network.
 Logs can be found on the dashboard for the network on Bluemix.
-1. **400 - Error gettin chaincode package bytes:...** - Check the options.chaincode.git_url, it is likely incorrect
+1. **400 - Error getting chaincode package bytes:...** - Check the options.chaincode.git_url, it is likely incorrect
 1. **fs readdir Error** - Check the `options.chaincode.unzip_dir` and `zip_url`.
 Manually download the git repo using the `options.chaincode.zip_url` then extract it.  the `gir_dir` var should be the exact relative path to get to the desired cc folder